nicholas-wilcox/lit-modal-portal/README.md

 1. to provide an API that is similar to React's [`createPortal`](https://react.dev/reference/react-dom/createPortal) function, and
 2. to rely on the existing Lit API wherever possible.

-This package also support _asynchronous_ portal content.
+This package also supports _asynchronous_ portal content.

 ## :warning: Notice on version 0.6